Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

-Violators will be subject to civil penalties of up to $11,000 per violation, as well as injunctive remedies.
+Violators will be subject to civil penalties of up to $16,000 ($40,000 beginning 08/01/16) per violation, as well as injunctive remedies.
 The provision does not apply to business-to-business calls or calls to consumers from or on behalf of charities.
 Still, telefunders calling to solicit charitable contributions must honor a donor’s request not to be called on behalf of a particular charitable organization.

 The Do Not Call provisions of the TSR cover any plan, program, or campaign to sell goods or services involving interstate phone calls.
 This includes calls by telemarketers who solicit consumers, often on behalf of third-party sellers.
 It also includes sellers who are paid to provide, offer to provide, or arrange to provide goods or services to consumers.
 However, sellers and telemarketers should also be aware that the FCC regulates telemarketing calls.
 For more information, see the FCC’s Web site, www.fcc.gov.

-Anyone who violates the Rule is subject to civil penalties of up to $11,000 per violation.
+Anyone who violates the Rule is subject to civil penalties of up to $16,000 ($40,000 beginning 08/01/16) per violation.
 In addition, violators may be subject to nationwide injunctions that prohibit certain conduct, and may be required to pay redress to injured consumers.

 All sellers covered by the TSR must pay the appropriate fee for an area code of data before they call, or cause a telemarketer to call, any consumer within that area code, even those consumers whose telephone numbers are not on the National Registry.
-The only exceptions are for sellers that call only consumers with which they have an existing business relationship or written agreement to call, and do not access the National Registry for any other purpose.
+The only exceptions are for sellers who call only consumers with which they have an existing business relationship (if they are NOT using an automated or predictive dialer to place their calls) or consumers with which they have prior express written permission to call, and do not access the National Registry for any other purpose.
 Charities and political organizations that voluntarily want to access the National Registry to prevent calling consumers whose numbers are on the Registry may access the Registry at no cost.
 Telemarketers and service providers may access the National Registry, at no cost, through the use of their seller-client’s unique account number.

 The access rates to the Do Not Call Phone Numbers database are set by the Federal Government and are the same no matter what compliance service you use.

-Access for up to five area codes is free.
-After that, the annual fee is $58 per area code (after those first five free area codes) up to a maximum annual fee of $15,962.
+Access to up to five area codes is free and then the annual fee is $60 per area code of data (after five) up to a maximum annual fee of $16,482.
 In addition, it is a federal violation to place any telemarketing calls into any area code in which you are not registered.
 These fees are collected by the federal government by completing the registration process on their website.
 We can help you with properly completing the registration process with the National Do Not Call Registry.
 (We can help you with signing up).

 A company that is a seller or telemarketer could be liable for placing any telemarketing calls (even to numbers NOT on the National Registry) unless the seller has paid the required fee for access to the Registry.
-Violators may be subject to fines of up to $11,000 per violation.
+Violators may be subject to fines of up to $16,000 ($40,000 beginning 08/01/16) per violation.
 Each call may be considered a separate violation.
 However, sellers and telemarketers should also be aware that the FCC regulates telemarketing calls.
 For more information, see the FCC’s Web site, www.fcc.gov.

-It’s against the law to call (or cause a telemarketer to call) any number on the National Registry (unless the seller has an established business relationship with the consumer whose number is being called, or the consumer has given written agreement to be called).
-But it’s also against the law for a seller to call (or cause a telemarketer to call) any person whose number is within a given area code unless the seller first has paid the annual fee for access to the portion of the National Registry that includes numbers within that area code.
+It’s against the law to call (or cause a telemarketer to call) any number on the National Registry (unless the seller has an established business relationship with the consumer whose number is being called and the seller is not using an automated or predictive dialer to place the calls, or the consumer has given prior express written permission to be called).
+It is also against the law for a seller to call (or cause a telemarketer to call) any person whose number is within a given area code unless the seller first has paid the annual fee for access to the portion of the National Registry that includes numbers within that area code.